Part A – Application

 Applicants who obtained degrees from universities in Mainland China are required to provide Online Verification Report of Higher Education Degree Certificate (中國高等教育學位在線驗證報告) and Online Verification Report of Higher Education Qualification Certificate (教育部學歷證書電子註冊備案表) issued by the CHSI (學信網) [www.chsi.com.cn/xlcx/bgcx.jsp] with a validity period of six months.
 They should also hold both Bachelor’s / Master’s Degree Certificate (學士/碩士學位證書) and Bachelor's / Master's Graduation Certificate (本科/碩士畢業證書) issued by a recognised university.
 The University will assess applicants' non-local qualifications on an individual basis.

 We welcome applications from local and non-local applicants.
-Starting from the 2019/20 intake cohort, a new definition of Non-local Students (NLS) has been adopted in accordance with the HKSAR Government policy.
-Definition of local and non-local applicants is as listed here.
+According to the Education Bureau (EDB), definition of local and non-local applicants is as listed here.
 Non-local students are expected to pay a higher fee.

 When you submit an application, you are required to indicate clearly which document you are holding for study.
 You may be asked to provide a copy of your HKID card/passport/visa to support your application during the admission process.
 If the documents produced do not correspond to your local / non-local status entered in the application form, any offers made to you may be revoked and all fees paid will not be refunded.
 It is always your responsibility to inform the University about the change of your condition of study by providing relevant documentary proof to email@example.com as soon as possible.

-The estimated cost per year is about HK$183,170, including a tuition fee of HK$140,000 (subject to annual review), HK$13,170 for hostel fee of Standard Room (subject to annual review) and around HK$30,000 for other general expenses.
+The estimated cost per year is about HK$200,000, including a tuition fee of HK$145,000 (subject to annual review), HK$12,890 for hostel fee of Standard Room (subject to annual review) and around HK$40,000 for other general expenses.
 If you enroll in English or Putonghua subject as TSS1/MSS in the full-time PGDE programme, you have to attend a compulsory Immersion Programme.
-You need to contribute part of the cost although the University will subsidise a major part of it.
+Non-local students have to pay the full cost of the immersion programme.
+The full cost for the 2024/25 academic year is under review and subject to change.

 Part C – Interview and Admission